Loose Leash Walking

 • the name game

-Just don't use these cues outside until your dog knows them well inside.
+Just don't expect to use these cues outside until your dog knows them well inside!

 Choose your location wisely.
-Choosing quieter spots can make your walk a lot more decompressing.
+Quieter spots/times can make your walk a lot more enjoyable for you both!

-Give your dog at least the first 10 minutes for free exploration.
-If you want to train during your walk, that's perfectly fine!
-Just wait a bit to start so your dog has had time to settle in to the environment and meet some of their needs.
-This should make it a lot easier to get your dog's attention, because you will be competing with the environment less.
+Give your dog AT LEAST 10 minutes for free exploration.
+If you want to train during your walk, that's great!
+Just prioritize meeting your dog’s needs first.
+Set a guideline for yourself.
+I won’t ask anything of any dog for the first 10 minutes we’re outside.
+This should make it a lot easier to get your dog's attention for the rest of your walk, because the environment will lose some novelty!

-Finally, pulling is only a problem if you decide it is.
+Finally, pulling is only a major problem if you decide it is.

-My dogs still pull me sometimes and I just don't care!
-The vast majority of the time they walk nicely, so I really don't mind if they pull me when they see their grammy up ahead.
-You are allowed to decide you don't care!
-Obviously, if you have a super strong dog who can pull you around like a ragdoll, we want to take steps to make sure everyone is safe.
-But, if they aren't strong pullers or only pull once in a while, you can decide you don't mind.
+All dogs will pull at times and it’s important for us humans to expect this.
+We have to recognize that tethering a sentient being to our bodies will inevitably lead to some tension.
+If you have a super strong dog who can pull you around like a ragdoll, we obviously want to take steps to make sure everyone is safe.
+But please know, if they aren’t strong pullers or only pull once in a while, you CAN decide you don’t mind all that much. :)

 Previous